AgoraIO-Usecase/AgoraChat-UIKit-flutter/README.md

 ## ChatUIKit introduce

-You must have a ChatUIKit widget at the top of you widget tree.
+You need have a `ChatUIKit` widget at the top of you widget tree.
+It will help you refresh `ChatConversationsView` when you return from `ChatMessagesView`.
+It also provides the theme Settings.

 | Prop | Description |
 | :-------------- | :----- |